 Psychology is the study of human behavior and mind.
-Psychology includes both cognitive and emotional aspects, and the study of thought and emotions.
+Psychologist includes both cognitive and emotional aspects, and the study of thought and emotions.
 It’s an incredibly vast field of academic scope, spanning the boundaries between science and the humanities, natural and medical sciences, and social and cultural practices.
 There are many areas of focus within psychology.

 Clinical psychology deals with the understanding and treatment of clinical disorders.
 These could include mental illnesses such as schizophrenia and post-traumatic stress disorder.
 Counseling psychology focuses on how to effectively deal with people who have behavioral issues.
 The focus is not so much on diagnosing these problems but on offering assistance for behavioral problems.